 admin [at] eusverige.se

 To add to the discussion on the future, here is an alternative idea for European cooperation, where the national parliaments are focused, and the EU institutions get different tasks.
-Consider it a vision for a new direction, (yes, as a whole unrealistic today, but incremetal steps can be taken, see furter down)
+Consider it a vision for a new direction, (yes, as a whole unrealistic today, but incremetal steps can be taken, see furter down) This basic idea can also be used for a reform of the UN.

 What can be done with the EU?
 The beautiful idea of bringing the peoples closer together has to some extent resulted in the opposite, as the economic and immigration crises create conflicts on all levels, including Brexit, while parties less interested in international cooperation grow in influence and some nations are being warned for not adhering to EU values.
 The debate on the future seems to restrict itself to more or less of the existing EU, a stucture grounded in the nineteen fifties.
 Are there any other future options?